FociSolutions/github-foundations/guardrails/EN/02_Manage-Access.md

-# Manage Access
+# Manage Role Access

 ([Back](../../GUARDRAILS.md))

 ## Objective

-Establish access control policies and procedures for management of all accounts.
+Establish access control policies and procedures for management of all accounts at group or role-based levels.
 This section contains the Guardrails that address controls in the:

 - Access Control (AC)